MISSOURI STATE UNIVERSITY

 5. Research & Economic Development --- Dr. Jim Baker, Vice President for Research and Economic Development, reported that we received a record $21,779 million in external funds in FY07.
 He hopes they can reach a base level of $25 million annually.
 He next reported that they have secured $2.6 million in federal and $5.0 million in state funding to complete Phase II of the Jordan Valley Innovation Center.
 He stated that at the present time, the Jordan Valley Innovation Center houses the Center for Applied Science and Engineering (CASE), the Center for Biomedical and Life Sciences (CBLS), the Missouri Innovation Center, and JVIC, Inc. He added that Missouri State University has been selected to administer the Springfield Center of Excellence for Life Science Research, to also be housed in the Jordan Valley Innovation Center.
 Missouri will have four such centers.
 Dr. Baker remarked that JVIC’s corporate partners have requested that we consider attaining TRUST Facility Status for one section of JVIC.
 He explained that TRUST is a specific term that refers to microelectronics related activities that will allow the Department of Defense to procure, verify, manufacture, package, and design parts for their systems.
 A TRUST facility is a place that one or more of these related activities can take place.
 This could help secure a sizable market for our corporate partners and would enhance the ability of JVIC to retain local manufacturing and would also enhance the ability of JVIC scientists to compete for and receive federal research funding.

-6. Facilities Needs --- Mr. Greg Burris, Vice President for Administrative & Information Services, gave a report on “Facilities Needs.”
+6. Facilities Needs --- Mr. Greg Burris, Vice President for Administrative and Information Services, gave a report on “Facilities Needs.”
 This report highlighted the following: 1) the need for more Campus Master Planning; 2) FREUP summary 3) research space needs; 4) sustainability options; 5) facility-related safety & security issues; 6) scope of work in JVIC Phase II; 7) status of a University Recreation Center; 8) the need for a Downtown Arts Complex; 9) a summary of Public-Private Development Opportunities; 10) space requirements of the Engineering Program; 11) the boiler modernization project; 12) status of Title IX facility upgrades; 13) parking requirements on the Springfield campus; 14) current estimated deferred maintenance of $81 million; and 15) a need for a second City/University cooperative agreement.

 7. Planning & Prioritization --- Mr. Michael Franks, former President of the Board and facilitator/host of the board retreat led a discussion on board priorities.
 He also led the discussion on what distinguishes Missouri State from other area educational institutions.
 He started out with “The Building Blocks of Success” – a) great leadership; b) organizational depth; c) great students; and d) thoughtful planning.
 It was commented that the university needed to emphasize succession planning and greater training of potential leaders/managers.
 It was also discussed that it will become more and more important for us to identify and focus on some of our strongest areas.
 Mr. Franks commented the Board might want to consider preparing a listing of Board priorities for their September meeting.